NEWLY INDUCTED AND EXPERIENCED TEACHERS WORKING RELATIONSHIPS WHAT CAN THEY LEARN FROM EACH OTHER

 04 Pages : 23-30

 Many teachers are recruited to meet the needs of the increased number of students in the schools.
 The nature of newly inducted and experienced teachers working relationships determine the academic environment of the school.
-The present study aims to interview newly inducted and experienced teachers to understand how both the teachers establish relationships and what they can learn from each other during their professional duties.
+The study aims to interview newly inducted and experienced teachers to understand how both the teachers establish relationships and what they can learn from each other during their professional duties.
 Seven teacher participants from each of the newly inducted and experienced teachers were selected working in public and private sector schools of a large district in Pakistan.
 The participants were selected purposively, and the data collected through interviews were analyzed using the line-by-line approach for coding the data and formulating the themes and sub-themes.
-The themes reflected that newly inducted and experienced teachers had supportive relationships and learned from each other.
 The newly inducted teachers learned teaching strategies, classroom management, and knowledge about the school and students from the experienced teachers, and the experienced teachers learned how the teachers should be friendly with the students.

 Newly Inducted Teachers, Experienced Teachers, Work Relationship, Mutual Learning, School Teachers.
 Induction, Teacher Training